 Saint Remì de Provence where to sleep

-It was a bit difficult to find this Chateau immersed in the countryside near the village, but once past the gate the show is assured.
-It showed itself to us in all its splendour: huge lounges, rooms with period furnishings, a splendid library where I was able to take books from the end of the 18th century in my hands, including the report of the third year of the French Revolution signed by Robespierre.
+It showed itself to us in all its splendour: huge halls, rooms with period furnishings, a splendid library where I was able to pick up books from the late 18th century including Robespierre’s account of the third year of the French Revolution.

 But the highlight was the huge garden with swimming pool and Jacuzzi.